adudenamdmanny/AirBnB_clone/README.md

 ## Arguments

 Most commands have several options or arguments that can be used when executing the program.
-In order for the Shell to recognize those parameters, the user must separate everything with spaces.
+In order for the console to recognize those parameters, the user must separate everything with spaces.

 Example:

 ```

-user@ubuntu:~/AirBnB$ ./console.py
+vagrant@ubuntu-focal:~/AirBnB$ ./console.py
 (hbnb) create BaseModel
-49faff9a-6318-451f-87b6-910505c55907
+49du8f9a-6018-451f-836d-910505c55907
-user@ubuntu:~/AirBnB$ ./console.py
+vagrant@ubuntu-focal:~/AirBnB$ ./console.py

 ```
 or

 ```
-user@ubuntu:~/AirBnB$ ./console.py $ echo "create BaseModel" | ./console.py
+vagrant@ubuntu-focal:~/AirBnB$ ./console.py $ echo "create BaseModel" | ./console.py
 (hbnb)
-e37ebcd3-f8e1-4c1f-8095-7a019070b1fa
+r37f19d3-gde1-9g1f-8095-7a0190753872
 (hbnb)
-user@ubuntu:~/AirBnB$ ./console.py
+vagrant@ubuntu-focal:~/AirBnB$ ./console.py
 ```

-## Available commands and what they do
+## Console commands

-The recognizable commands by the interpreter are the following:
+The recognizable commands by the console are the following:

 |Command| Description |
 |--|--|